pablonortiz/img_ie/README.md

 Img_ie is a mobile app developed on the React Native framework.

-This app allows the user to select an image from a set list of images and modify it with different adjustments through consuming the IMGIX endpoint.
+This app allows the user to select an image from a set list of images and modify it with different adjustments through consuming the IMGX endpoint.

+### Libraries

+Img_ie uses libraries such as @reduxjs/toolkit and redux-persist as to store certain data like the selected images or user action history on memory and make it persist through the app.
+When it comes to the UI side, the app uses libraries such as react-native-fast-image as to have a better performance caching the images and not doing unnecessary network requests.

 ### Installation